espinbrandon49/A-Text-Editor-You-Do-Not-Need/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 ## Description
 A text-editor that runs in the browser.
 The app is a single page application that meets the PWA criteria.
 The application will also function offline.
-Data  is persisted in an IndexedDb database and local storage as a redundancy.
-Their are also default headers.
+Data  is persisted in an IndexedDb database with local storage and default headers as redundancies.

 [Deployed link](https://salty-shore-55684.herokuapp.com/)
 Git clone - git@github.com:espinbrandon49/Seen-Accessibility.git